 Secure boot of Apple devices ensures that the lowest levels of software aren't tampered with and that only trusted operating system software from Apple loads at startup.
 In iOS and iPadOS devices, security begins in immutable code called the Boot ROM, which is laid down during chip fabrication and known as the hardware root of trust.
-On Mac computers with a T2 chip, trust for secure boot begins with the Secure Enclave itself.
-(The Secure Enclave also executes its own secure boot process to load its firmware.)
+On Mac computers with a T2 chip, trust for macOS secure boot begins with the T2 chip itself.
+(Both the T2 and Secure Enclave also execute their own secure boot processes.)